hobbyfarm/e2e-testing/README.md

 npx playwright codegen
 ```

-You can now start editing the test files in `tests` folder.
-You can look at existing test files or files in `samples` folder.
+You can start editing the files in `tests` folder and look at examples in `samples` folder.
+For UI testing, the PageObject pattern has been implemented and code is found in `src/pages`.

-To go further in understanding this solution you can have a look at `.\playwright.config.ts` (Playwright Test configuration) and look at [documentation](https://playwright.dev/docs/intro).
+To go further you can have a look at `.\playwright.config.ts` (Playwright Test configuration) and look at the [documentation](https://playwright.dev/docs/intro).

 If you use Visual Studio Code, you can install the [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) extension ([repository](https://github.com/microsoft/playwright-vscode)).